-9.3.
+9.4.
 Work with the employer community, foundations, and state agencies to provide "work and learn" opportunities, including experiential or project-based learning, co-ops, internships, externships, and clinical experiences.

-9.4.
+9.5.
 Promote regular, meaningful employer involvement in the development and evaluation of postsecondary programs that are relevant to their business/industry.

-9.5.
+9.6.
 Identify current and emerging workforce demands, entrepreneurial business opportunities, and stackable credentials that can lead to additional education/training.

-9.6.
-Advance Kentucky's STEM and health agendas through ongoing leadership, advocacy, and collaboration.
+9.7.
+Advance Kentucky's STEM and health agendas through ongoing leadership, advocacy, and collaboration, and through recognition in any outcomes-based funding model that is developed.